 The present study applied two approaches.
 A qualitative approach was adopted based on research into cognitive load among drivers.
-It was the qualitative study responses that produced empirical findings about the cognitive function of the drivers, which were utilized to corroborate the ML technique results, thus validating the hypothesis.
+It was the qualitative study responses that produced empirical findings about the cognitive function of the drivers, which were utilised to corroborate the ML technique results, thus validating the hypothesis.
 Experimental evidence indicates that engaging in mobile phones while driving contributes to unsafe driving, which is largely caused by cognitive, rather than physical distractions.
-Empirical data shows that hands-free phones are also linked to unsafe driving, like hand-held phones (Backer-Grøndahl & Sagberg, 2011).
-As in Reference (Backer-Grøndahl & Sagberg, 2011), this study employed a qualitative survey.
-Earlier investigations have primarily depended on average HR data analysis or on average HR and BP from one experiment to determine the study's outcomes (Mehler et al., 2008; Welburn et al., 2018; Reimer et al., 2008; Caird et al., 2018).
+Empirical data shows that hands-free phones are also linked to unsafe driving, like hand-held phones [11].
+As in [11], this study employed a qualitative survey.
+Earlier investigations have primarily depended on average HR data analysis or on average HR and BP from one experiment to determine the study's outcomes [3,4,5,12].
 Using physiological indicators of drivers' workload (HR and BP) and ML techniques, the present research has advanced beyond this level by classifying the cognitive function of drivers and recommending safety measures.

 Previous studies have used BP and HR to measure effort in task engagement.
-In a simulator, Welburn et al. (2018) researched the implications of talking on a mobile phone versus not talking on a phone on BP and HR.
+In a simulator, [4] researched the implications of talking on a mobile phone versus not talking on a phone on BP and HR.
 Results showed that talking on a mobile phone while driving increased BP and HR considerably, compared to driving without a mobile phone.
-Talking on a mobile phone as a secondary task from Welburn et al. (2018) is like previous work from Reimer et al. (2008) and Caird et al. (2018).
+Talking on a mobile phone as a secondary task from [4] is like previous work from [5,12].
 Researchers have investigated the prevalence of mobile phone usage according to type, in terms of placing as well as receiving calls, based on the growing number of people using hands-free mobile phones.
 According to the results of the investigation, handheld users and hands-free users differed significantly.
 Among hands-free users, there was a higher percentage of drivers that admitted placing as well as receiving calls (at least once daily), with 43 percent placing and 47 percent receiving calls, compared to 17% and 21% for handheld users.
-Considering this, more research is needed to comprehend hands-free mobile phone usage (Sullman et al., 2018).
+Considering this, more research is needed to comprehend hands-free mobile phone usage [2].

-The results following a much more thorough investigation into related research indicate that numerous papers such as Mehler et al. (2008), Reimer et al. (2008), Backer-Grøndahl and Sagberg (2011) and Reimer et al. (2011) have extensively utilized driving simulation trials to investigate driver behavior when using mobile phones.
-The present study used real-time driving (field research) to reflect participants' behavior as it would occur naturally.
-Therefore, a practical recommendation can be derived immediately from that situation (Viglia & Dolnicar, 2020).
-A critical examination of published studies indicates that previous research evaluating the generated impact from talking on mobile phones hands-free has not explored machine learning and has also not explored drivers of all age categories in a single unit (Sullman et al., 2018; Welburn et al., 2018; Backer-Grøndahl & Sagberg, 2011; Hendrick & Switzer, 2007).
-Considering the points mentioned in this paragraph, it remains unclear how physiological markers such as BP and HR determine the cognitive function of drivers of all ages as one unit when driving in actual time and talking on an HF mobile phone.
+The results following a much more thorough investigation into related research indicate that numerous papers such as [3,5,11,13] have extensively utilised driving simulation trials to investigate driver behaviour when using mobile phones.
+The present study used real-time driving (field research) to reflect participants' behaviour as it would occur naturally.
+Therefore, a practical recommendation can be derived immediately from that situation [14].
+A critical examination of published studies indicates that previous research evaluating the generated impact from talking on mobile phones hands-free has not explored machine learning and has also not explored drivers of all age categories in a single unit [2,4,11,15].
+Considering the points mentioned in this paragraph, it remains unclear how physiological markers such as BP and HR determine the cognitive function of drivers of all ages as one unit, when driving in actual time and talking on a HF mobile phone.
 Filling in this gap is the purpose of this study.
-By using all driver age groups as a complete cohort, an advanced model was created that categorized the cognitive function of drivers who talked on an HF mobile phone while driving in actual time.
+By using all driver age groups as a complete cohort, an advanced model was created which categorised the cognitive function of drivers who talked on a HF mobile phone during driving in actual time.